SAP/spartacus-docs/_pages/install/reference-app-structure.md

 export class SpartacusConfigurationModule {}
 ```

-Feature-specific configuration can be either kept in feature modules or in `SpartacusConfigurationModule`.
-Keeping them in feature modules helps to maintain a good separation of concerns, so it's generally recommended, but there is nothing against keeping it if it helps to solve specific issues (using some env flag to change configuration).
+Feature-specific configurations can be kept either in feature modules, or in the `SpartacusConfigurationModule`.
+Keeping them in feature modules helps to maintain a good separation of concerns, so it is generally recommended, but there is nothing against keeping feature-specific configurations in the `SpartacusConfigurationModule` if it helps to solve specific issues (for example, by using an `env` flag to change the configuration).

-## Spartacus Feature Module
+## Spartacus Features Module

-Spartacus Feature Module is intended to easily manage all non-core Spartacus features, both statically and lazy-loaded.
-It serves as an entry point to all the features, which are ideally wrapped into separate feature modules on itself.
+The `SpartacusFeaturesModule` is intended to easily manage all non-core Spartacus features, both statically and though lazy loading.
+It serves as an entry point for all features, which are ideally wrapped into their own, separate feature modules.

-With early 3.x minor releases, `SpartacusFeatureModule` may look bloated and busy, but with every consecutive release, it should become more and more concise, thanks to moving most of the features to separate libraries.
+With early 3.x minor releases, the `SpartacusFeaturesModule` may look bloated and busy, but with every consecutive release, it should become more concise as a result of efforts to move most of the features to separate libraries.

-Example:
+The following is an example:

 ```typescript
 @NgModule({
     imports: [